-(5) The Risks of Doing Business with a Large Pool of Unspecified Customers special team to be responsible for strengthening management of this pool of customers and for taking such steps as introducing a new system to improve business efficiency.
+(6) The Risks of Doing Business with a Large Pool of Unspecified Customers

+Along with the expansion of its Yahoo!
+BB and Yahoo!
+Auctions operations and the ramping up of its e-commerce business, mainly through subsidiaries and affiliates, the proportion of the Group's business that comprises direct income from a large pool of unspecified individual customers is steadily increasing.
+The Group has formed a special team to be responsible for strengthening management of this pool of customers and for taking such steps as introducing a new system to improve business efficiency.
 Despite these measures, it is possible that compared with its previous focus on corporate customers the Group will be exposed to new risks related to the settlement and collection of receivables due to increases in the amount of small sales receivables and uncollected receivables, credit card settlement problems and the costs of receivables collection.
 In particular, it is expected that the funds borrowed to allow Netrust, Ltd., to reimburse sellers of items on its auction site based on the previously described Yahoo! ezPay service will increase to a significant amount.
 If the recovery of these reimbursed funds is blocked in some way, it could incur serious negative impact on the Group's business, operating results and financial condition.